eth-p/uni-chip8/docs/project/Product-Document.md

 - will improve on Object-Oriented Programming.
 - will learn HTML5 features.
 - will learn system architecture practices.
+- will be able to locate memory/general problems with their own programs through debugging options
+- will be able to see how their program handles memory

 #### Users

-- will be able to enjoy at minimum, simple programs designed for the CHIP-8.
+- will be able to enjoy at minimum, simple programs and games designed for the CHIP-8.
+- will be able to load other CHIP-8 ROMS onto the emulator
+- will be able to see the inner workings of CHIP-8 programs
+- will be introduced to how memory registers and the stack work

 #### Educators